 In this article:

-12-word secret recovery phrase storage
+12-word secret key storage

 If you store a digital copy, it may be vulnerable to theft if you inadvertently download something malicious.
-Many devices back up data to cloud storage which can be accessed via password/e-mail address leaks.
+Many devices back up data to cloud storage, which can be accessed via password/e-mail address leaks.

-On iOS, your Exodus app's iCloud backup might contain your secret recovery phrase.
+On iOS, your Exodus app's iCloud backup might contain your secret key.
 If someone gets access to your device, they could use it to access your iCloud backup and get access to your Exodus wallet and funds.
 To avoid this, delete old Exodus app iCloud backups by following Apple's guide: Manage your iCloud storage.

 Private keys